git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 * *Scene Launch button 4* - Transpose notes 1 octave up.
 The new key range is displayed on the computer screen.
 * *Scene Launch button 5* - Transpose notes 1 octave down.
 The new key range is displayed on the computer screen.
 * Press **Shift** and use the first two row buttons (arranged like a keyboard) to select the root note of the scale.
+* **Editing notes**, see the Drum Sequencer

 ### Raindrop sequencer

 * The lowest row displays the playable notes
-* The row above a note starts a raindrop
+* Pressing a pad in a row above a note start a raindrop
-* If the raindrop reaches the note it sounds
+* If the raindrop reaches the note it makes the note sound
 * *Clip Stop buttons* - Select the note resolution (displayed on computer screen)
 * *Scene Launch button 1* - Selects the next Scale.
 The new scale is displayed on the computer screen.
 * *Scene Launch button 2* - Selects the previous Scale.
 The new scale is displayed on the computer screen.